streamline-wkp/gcd-web-services/README.md

 ## Datasource for Testing
 By default this application uses H2 database for testing.
 The datasource is configured in `gcd-ds.xml` file in EAR module.
 The user does not need to do any change to deploy and run the application.

-MySQL server is also supported with the completion of the optional steps mentioned above .
+MySQL is also supported with the completion of the optional steps mentioned above .
 To switch to MySQL,
 1. Run `mysql/database.sql` to create the database in your MySQL server.
-2. Update the `gcd-ds.xml' file.
+2. Update the `gcd-ds.xml` file.
 3. Update the value of `hibernate.hbm2ddl.auto` from `create-drop` to `validate`  in the `persitent.xml` file in EJB module.

 Of course, at anytime the user is able to create a mangaged datasource (`GcdDS`) in the WildFly server and switch to it by removing the `gcd-ds.xml' file in the archive.